-Analyses. --We used XLSTAT 2023.2.1414 Statistical Software for Excel by Lumivero (2023) (Lumivero, Inc. Denver, CO) to analyze the data.
-Analyses included: (1) a linear regression of the overall goliath grouper commercial catch data to determine the total number of fish captured by the fishery annually and any possible trends in the data; (2) a linear regression of the depth of capture to determine if the depths of capture change over time; and (3) a literature search for capture-release mortality data that could provide a framework for estimating depth-of-capture mortality for goliath grouper.
-This last point is important because while Collins (2014) explored the impacts of depth of capture on goliath grouper, we relied on McGovern et al. (2005) for a mathematical framework.
+We used XLSTAT 2023.2.1414 (Lumivera 2023) to analyze the data.
+Analyses included: (1) a linear regression of the overall E. itajara commercial catch data to determine the total number of fish captured by the fishery annually and any possible trends in the data; (2) a linear regression of the depth of capture to determine if the depths of capture change over time; and (3) a literature search for capture-release mortality data that could provide a framework for estimating depth-of-capture mortality for E. itajara.
+This last objective is important because only Collins (2014) explored the impacts of depth of capture on E. Itajara.

 An appropriate statistical regression model for bivariate dependent variables (survival or death) is logit (or probit).
 That is, a logistical regression evaluates the relationship between depth of capture and mortality.
 Depth of capture is analogous to 'dose' in the medical literature.
-The deeper the depth of capture, the larger the 'dose' effect on the fish, resulting in mortality due to expansion and rupturing of the swim bladder.
+The deeper the depth of capture, the larger the 'dose' effect on the fish, resulting in mortality because of the expansion and rupturing of the swim bladder.
 However, there are other capture-related factors that contribute to death, including predation on weakened released fish, lethal hooking damage to the gills and other vulnerable organs, improper venting of the swim bladder, absence of venting, length of time on deck, and treatment by fishers.
-Most capturerelease studies are short term, such as studies conducted in cages (Burns et al. 2002), and do not include all the potentially lethal factors.
+Most capture-release studies are short term, such as studies conducted in cages (Burns et al. 2002), and do not include all the potentially lethal factors.